The Netherlands

 - Dynamic means that the whereabouts of the person concerned can be tracked 24 hours a day through a GPS transmitter which is attached around the ankle or wrist of the person concerned.
 Dynamic EM is used as a means to apply 'obligations not to enter certain localities, places or defined areas'.

-Is Electronic Monitoring dependant on particular conditions?
+· Is Electronic Monitoring dependent on particular conditions?

 The Netherlands as executing state will not apply EM if EM is not explicitly part of the judgment sent by the issuing state.